guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 4: What will the learner do along the way?
+## Step 4: What will the student do along the way?

 <em>

 *Formative assessments* are exercises done while learning is taking place, rather than at the end to determine whether it has.
-Formative assessments serve two purposes: to tell the learner and the instructor if learners are making progress (or conversely, what they still need to work on), and to give learners a chance to exercise the skills and knowledge they will need in the summative assessment.
+Formative assessments serve two purposes: to tell the student and the instructor if students are making progress (or conversely, what they still need to work on), and to give students a chance to exercise the skills and knowledge they will need in the summative assessment.

 To create formative assessments,